 There is no algebraic equation for the perfect number of colleges to which you should apply.

-A dream school is one where your academic credentials fall in the lower end, or even below, the school's average range for the cohort of students accepted the previous year.
-Dream schools are long-shots, but they should still be possible.
+If getting in and paying for college weren't issues, where would you want to attend?
+A dream school is a college where your academic credentials fall in the lower end, or even below, the school's average range for the cohort of students accepted the previous year.
+Dream schools might be long shots, but they should still be possible.
 Don't let the sticker price of a financial reach school scare you off!
 Financial need, academic strength, and a college's desire to have you on campus can all influence your financial aid award and make the cost of attendance more manageable.

-A match school is one where your academic credentials (grades, SAT or ACT scores, and class rank) fall well within the school's average range for the most recently accepted class.
-There are no guarantees, but it's not unreasonable to expect to be accepted to several of your match schools.
+A target school is one where your academic credentials (grades, SAT or ACT scores, and class rank) fall well within the school's average range for the most recently accepted class.
+There are no guarantees, but it's not unreasonable to expect to be accepted to several of your target schools.

-A safety school is one where your academic credentials exceed the school's range for the average freshman.
+A safety school is one where your academic credentials exceed the school's range for the average first-year student.
 You should be reasonably certain that you will be admitted to your safety schools.
 Like your dream and target schools, these should also be colleges you'd be happy to attend.
 In addition to admissions criteria, it's a good idea to think about financial aid when creating your list of safety schools—make sure there is at least one school that you know your family can afford on that list.